kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

    **Note:** The Kubeflow deployment process is not compatible with yq v4 or later.

-1. Install jq https://stedolan.github.io/jq/, for example, we can run the following command on Linux:
+1. Install jq https://stedolan.github.io/jq/, for example, we can run the following command on Ubuntu and Debian:

     ```bash
     sudo apt install jq